ericsonga/APCSAReview/_sources/Unit3-If-Statements/MagpieLab/magpie2.rst

 Activity 2: Running Simplified Magpie Code
 ===========================================

-The activity asks you to enter the following as input using the ``Scanner`` class and record the responses.
+The College Board activity asks you to enter input using the ``Scanner`` class and record the responses.
 But, instead you can run this simplified version below and just call the ``getResponse`` method which each string as input as shown in the ``main`` method below.

-You can print the result.
+Up until now, all our code has been in the main method.
+In this lab, there are a couple methods.
+The main method creates a Magpie object called maggie, and calls its methods maggie.getGreeting() and maggie.getResponse(input) giving one of the following strings as input and printing its response.

 * My mother and I talked last night.
 * I said no!
 * The weather is nice.
 * Do you know my brother?

+Run the following code and see the responses to these 4 inputs.

 .. activecode:: lc-magpie2
    :language: java